On the universal calibration of heavy-tailed combination tests: Multivariate regular variation and asymptotic calibration of combination tests

-\begin{remark} In view of Remark \ref{r:ai}, the dependency among $p$-values assumed in the combination test literature may be cast in the framework of MRV.
-The seminal paper by \cite{liu:xie:2020} establishes the asymptotic Type-I error control of the Cauchy Combination Test under the assumption that the $p$-values arise from a pairwise Gaussian copula.
-For calibration purposes, this assumption is equivalent to assuming an MRV copula with exponent measure $\mu$ concentrated on the axes.
-This has also been observed in the very recent work \cite{gui:mao:wang:wang:2025}. \end{remark}
+The dependency among $p$-values assumed in the combination test literature may be cast in the framework of multivariate regular variation.
+The seminal paper by \citet{liu:xie:2020} establishes the asymptotic Type-I error control of the Cauchy Combination Test under the assumption that the $p$-values arise from a pairwise Gaussian copula.
+For calibration purposes, this assumption is equivalent to assuming a multivariate regularly varying copula with exponent measure $\mu$ concentrated on the axes.
+This has also been observed in the recent work of \citet{gui:mao:wang:wang:2025}. \end{remark}

-In the rest of this section, we present a key technical lemma that allows us to establish the asymptotic calibration properties of any homogeneous combination test (Lemma \ref{l:homogeneous}.)
-This result relies on the angular (spectral) decomposition of the exponent measure (Theorem \ref{thm:polar}).
+In the rest of this section, we present a key technical lemma that allows us to establish the asymptotic calibration properties of \emph{any} homogeneous combination test (\cref{l:homogeneous}).
+This result relies on the angular (spectral) decomposition of the exponent measure (\cref{thm:polar}).
 We shall start, however, with a fundamental result on the general structure of the exponent measure of a regularly varying random vector.
-Its proof can be found in many comprehensive expositions in the literature \citep[see e.g. Theorem 3.1 in][]{lindskog:resnick:roy:2014}.
-See also the monographs of Resnick \citep[][]{resnick:1987,resnick:2007,resnick:2024}, the recent treatment \citep[in Theorem 2.1.3 of][]{kulik:soulier:2020}, and the many references therein.
+Its proof can be found in many comprehensive expositions in the literature \citep[see e.g., Theorem 3.1 in][]{lindskog:resnick:roy:2014}.
+See also the monographs by \citet{resnick:1987,resnick:2007,resnick:2024}, a more recent treatment \citep[in Theorem 2.1.3 of][]{kulik:soulier:2020}, and the many references therein.